TheKelseyJack/Running-Apps-List/README.md

 Version 2 added workspace names if they are defined in the desktop settings.

+Version 4 cleaned up the panel layout and added extra feedback like identying the current workspace, scrollbars when the window list gets too long and workspace switcher buttons to all windows listed.

 Features to be added
 ====================

-* Use the desktop signature color for the workspace section headers.
+* Use the desktop signature color for the workspace section headers (waiting for libadwaita).

-* Option to move selected window to the current workspace, instead of switching to the apps workspace.

-* A right click menu on an app, with options to goto the app or close the app.

-* Drag and drop windows to different workspaces
+* Drag and drop windows to different workspaces.
+Added workspace switcher arrows instead, but could add drag and drop in the future.

-* Icon on workspace lines to switch to different workspaces
+* Settings menu to ...
+  * Change width and height of popup window
+  * Change workspace header color
+  * Hide workspace switcher buttons